-State Fire Marshal announces retirement
+State fire marshal announces retirement

 Latest Weather Blog

-State Fire Marshal announces retirement
+State fire marshal announces retirement

-BATON ROUGE – State Fire Marshal "Butch" Browning will retire May 15th.
-He assumed the role in 2008.
+BATON ROUGE – State Fire Marshal H. "Butch" Browning will retire May 15th.
+He was first appointed to the role in 2008.

 He will now become the executive director of the National Association of State Fire Marshals.

+Gov. John Bel Edwards called Browning a "valued member" of his cabinet.

+"Not only has Butch provided tremendous service for our state during times of crisis, but he has extended a helping hand to other states when they have faced emergencies," Edwards said in a statement.
+"His impressive work is known across the country, and I am certain that he will continue to be a great leader."

-Dan Wallis, who has been Browning’s deputy assistant secretary since taking the job, will become the state’s next fire marshal.
+Dan Wallis, Browning’s deputy assistant secretary, will become the state’s next fire marshal.

+Wallis was with the Zachary Fire Department for 30 years, where he was named chief in 2000, before he joined the fire marshal’s office in 2008.

 Trending News